Samuel36Sousa/COMP2430/README.md

 STEP 2 -> Follow the first 4 steps from Section "1.
 Configuration Instructions" in order to set up the compiler and VM

-STEP 3 -> Allocate the files into a readible directory for the compiler to locate in order to properly import
+STEP 3 -> Allocate the files into a readable directory for the compiler to locate in order to properly import

-STEP 4 -> Add all neccessary files into the comipler / VM
+STEP 4 -> Add all necessary files into the compiler / VM

 STEP 5 -> Run the VM in order to complete the runtime setup
 		 ( See steps 5 and 6 in Section "1.
 Configuration Instructions" for basic VM controls )